Canop/broot/website/docs/panels.md

 This workflow is based on the `:start_end_panel` verb which can be bound to another key if desired.

-# More about panels
+# More panels

+The default configuration limits the number of panels to two, because most people never needs more and it makes it easier to alternate between one or two panels.

+But if you want more panels, for a specific configuration of for your main one, you may change the value of `max_panels_count` in the configuration file.

-If your terminal is wide enough, you may open more panels:
+If your terminal is wide enough, you may then open more panels:

 ![image](img/20200526-3-panels.png)